florianneukirchen/qgis_adjust_style/README.md

 ## Change Log
 ### Git
+- Change stroke width and font size by 5 % instead of a small absolute value, to make it work in map units
 - Changing stroke works for most renderer and symbol types now, including subsymbols (such as marker line)
 - Shapeburst and lineburst: change color ramp and color2
 - Flag project as modified ("dirty") after changing / loading the style